ObiOne84/django-chefs-helper/README.md

 ### Programs Used

-- [Github](https://github.com/) - Used for creating application reposistory, version control, organising workflow utilising agile functionality of GitHub project, issues and milestones.
+- [Github](https://github.com/) - Used for creating application repository, version control, organising workflow utilising agile functionality of GitHub project, issues and milestones.
-- [Gitpod](https://www.gitpod.io/) - Used as a coding eviroment.
+- [Gitpod](https://www.gitpod.io/) - Used as a coding environment.
 - [Heroku](https://www.heroku.com/) - Used as the cloud-based platform to deploy the site.
 - [Canva](https://www.canva.com/) - Used to create logo, and recipe images.
 - [Google Fonts](https://fonts.google.com/) - Used for the typography.